 pp. 110-114 of Bates & Sangrà (chapter 5, from the section Conclusions Regarding Projects to Support Technology Integration to end of the section, Common Issues and Strategies for Technology Committees) to find out more about the role technology committees and how the institutions they studied used them.

-Closely related to governance is where e-learning fits in the institution’s organizational structure and the reporting structure of the organization, e.g., does it reside in the portfolio of one of the senior administrators?
+Closely related to governance is where e-learning fits in the organizational and reporting structure of the institution, e.g., does it reside in the portfolio of one of the senior administrators?
 Is it located on the academic/educational side of the organization or on the technical or administrative side?
 The answers to these questions will tell us how seriously the institution takes e-learning.
 The academic/educational portfolio is where the power lies in all academic organizations so clearly if responsibility for e-learning is in this portfolio it sends a strong message.
 However, it is also critical to look at who has responsibility for e-learning, where they fit in the hierarchy, and what else that person has in her or his portfolio.
 Obviously the more senior the person, the better but if that person has such a large and diverse portfolio that they can’t devote the time needed to e-learning, it may be better to have somebody less senior with responsibility.
-For example, when I was the Dean of the Learning & Teaching Centre (LTC) at BCIT I had responsibility for e-learning and I sat on the Deans’ Council along with the School Deans and the Vice-President of Education.
+For example, when I was the Dean of the Learning & Teaching Centre (LTC) at BCIT, I had responsibility for e-learning and I sat on the Deans’ Council along with the School Deans and the Vice-President of Education.
 This gave our department direct input into the academic governance of the institution.
 However about two years after I left, responsibility for the Learning & Teaching Centre was given to the Dean of the School of Computing & Academic Studies.
 While technically this didn’t change the status of the LTC because it was still led by a Dean, it did effectively diminish its status because this Dean’s primary responsibility was his School and he couldn’t provide hands-on leadership of the LTC.
-As well, because he represents a School, I would argue it would make it difficult for him to adequately present an institutional perspective on e-learning.
+As well, because he represented a School, I would argue it would make it difficult for him to adequately present an institutional perspective on e-learning.
 In September of 2014 the organizational structure was changed again.
 The Learning & Teaching Centre at BCIT now reports to a new Associate Vice President of Educational Support & Innovation who reports to the Vice-President, Education.
 The jury is out on what this means and whether this a positive organizational change but it may be worth noting that the first person to occupy this new position resigned after less than two years.